aseemrb/notes/notes/linear-algebra/fundamentals/factorization.md

 $$A = U\Sigma V^{\rm T},$$

 where $U$ and $V$ are orthogonal matrices and $\Sigma$ is a non-negative diagonal matrix.
-The values on the diagonal of $\Sigma$ are called <span class="text-green-200">singular values</span>.
+The values on the diagonal of $\Sigma$ are called *singular values*{:.text-green-100}.
 Like the spectral decomposition above, the idea of an SVD is to find basis directions along which matrix multiplication is equivalent to scalar multiplication, but this is in general for any matrix instead of a square matrix.